pixilcode/aes-implementation-rs/README.md

 ## Appendix C

-This correctly encrypts and decrypts the examples provided in Appendix C.
+This correctly encrypts and decrypts the examples provided in Appendix C. The steps in between don't match the output of Appendix C, and I wasn't able to figure out why, but the final output is correct.

 ## Autograder